Unit rationale, description and aim

 Assessment strategy and rationale

 A range of assessment procedures will be used to meet the unit learning outcomes and develop graduate attributes consistent with University assessment requirements.
 The first assessment consists of a series of fortnightly programming tasks to practice data processing, analysis practical and machine learning skills.
 The purpose is to assess students’ practical skills of using Python data science and machine learning libraries and tools for data processing and analysis.
 The second assessment is a more specific image data exploration and machine learning preparation task that covers fundamental knowledge of data science and machine learning.
 The purpose is to assess students’ understanding and skills in data preparation for machine learning preparation.
-The final assessment is a group project to do experiments with machine learning models and algorithms.
+The final assessment is a project involving the design and execution of experiments using machine learning models and algorithms.
 The purpose is to assess students’ knowledge and skills of applying key machine learning algorithms to solve real-world problems e.g. in digital health with consideration of machine bias, continuing from the machine learning preparation task.

 The assessments for this unit are designed to demonstrate the achievement of each learning outcome.
 To pass this unit, students are required to obtain an overall mark of at least 50%.